Middle-aged man applying for a loan while sitting on couch.

 Consult your real estate agent if you’re unsure what kind of leverage an earnest money deposit might give you.

 Ready to dive into the home loan process?
-Apply for approval with Rocket Mortgage® today.
+Start an application for approval with Rocket Mortgage® today.